Israel • June 14 - July 23, 2015

 Today the Tel and its surroundings are an agricultural land, with lush plantations of bananas and avocados overlying the ancient remains.
 During excavations conducted at the site from 1986-1993 by Professor Wolf-Dietrich Niemeier and the late Professor Aharon Kempinski, a floor and wall frescoes painted in an Aegean manner, probably by Cycladic or Minoan artists, were discovered within a building that they identified as a palace.

-Dr. Eric H. Cline is Chair of the Department of Classical and Near Eastern Languages and Civilizations at George Washington University.
-He is currently a co-director of the excavations at Kabri and Megiddo and has dug in Israel, Greece, Jordan and Egypt.
+Eric H. Cline is professor of anthropology, classics and history and director of the Capitol Archaeological Institute at the George Washington University.
+He is currently a codirector of the excavations at Kabri and Megiddo and has dug in Israel, Greece, Jordan and Egypt.

 Near Acco and Nahariya